-As for the blog title, A Place for Lilies is just my phrase for “home.”
+A Place for Lilies is my phrase for “home.”
 Home is where the flowers grow, after all.
 It is a place where we can plant roots, both literally and metaphorically.

 My inspiration lies in the little moments – the breaths between the chaos, light through a window, flowers in a garden, a much anticipated cup of something warm in the morning, watching our children absorb the world around them and remembering how that felt.
-These days, I strive at knowing when to downshift, learning to love the highs and lows of life, and handling all seasons with grace.
+These days, I strive at knowing when to downshift, learning to love the highs and lows of life, and handling all seasons with grace & God.
 I use photography and writing to help me better acknowledge and appreciate my blessings and share this vision with whomever may need it.
-Also, none of my work is sponsored, so I remain humble and true to self – just the way God intended, I assume.
+None of my work is sponsored — it’s just something I like to do.

 Anyway, follow along, if you will.
 Posts may be sporadic, because real life and family come first.
-But slow writing is typically better anyway, right?
-(Sure, we’ll go with that.)
-I hope you’ll be at least mildly entertained and inspired.
+But I hope you’ll be at least mildly entertained and inspired.

 “She always had that about her,